Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Theoretical Analysis

 We will show that $\overline{\mathcal{H}_{\mathrm{RFF}}}$ strictly contains $\mathcal{H}_{f}$, and thus defines a more expressive hypothesis class.
 The argument constructs a bridge between the two spaces using a reproducing kernel Hilbert space.

 \begin{theorem} Let $f$ be any target function in $\mathcal{L}^2(\Omega,\R)$.
-The projection error (see Definition~\ref{def:projection_error} in Appendix~\ref{app:concepts}) achievable by the composite RFF Function Space $\mathcal{H}_{\mathrm{RFF}}$ is no greater than the projection error achieved by the original Feature Space $\mathcal{H}_{f}$ when the number of RFF features $D$ goes to infinity, that is:
+The projection error (see Definition 3 in D.1) achievable by the composite RFF Function Space $\mathcal{H}_{\mathrm{RFF}}$ is no greater than the projection error achieved by the original Feature Space $\mathcal{H}_{f}$ when the number of RFF features $D$ goes to infinity.

 \end{theorem}